JwalantModi15/Top-Bulletins-of-the-Day/README.md

 # Top Bulletins Of The Day
 Top Bulletins of the day is an android application designed and developed using XML and Java programming language in android studio.

+## Description:
+- An android App, designed and developed using XML and Java language.
+- Users can see top news headlines of the day of different categories like Technology, Entertainment, Sports, etc.
+- Top Bulletins of the day are fetched by using Retrofit Library from newsapi.org
+- By clicking on any news, users can read the entire article in the app using Chrome Custom Tab.
+- Users can add & remove news articles from Favorites Section.

 ## Screenshots

 ### Top Bulletins: